squidfunk/mkdocs-material/docs/alternatives.md

 - Very powerful, customizable and extendable
 - Provides many components that aid in technical writing
-- Large and rich ecosystem, backed by Facebook
+- Large and rich ecosystem, backed by Meta (Facebook)

 __Challenges__